VGE - Vertical Grading Editor

 Details

-The Vertical Grading Editor provides multiple Vertical Grading Design windows to edit the design profile views (profiles) of any number of Roads, Strings/Profiles, Curb Returns, Cul-de-sacs, Knuckles , Roundabouts simultaneously, whilst still maintaining interactivity between dependent components (eg: Side road vertical gradings match the cross section of the Main Road roadway at the intersections.
+The Vertical Grading Editor provides multiple Vertical Grading Design windows to edit the design long sections (profiles) of any number of Roads, Strings/Profiles, Curb Returns, Cul-de-sacs, Knuckles , Roundabouts simultaneously, whilst still maintaining interactivity between dependent components (eg: Side road vertical gradings match the cross section of the Main Road roadway at the intersections.
 Curb returns, Cul-de-sacs and Knuckles automatically match the edge of the road for the Main Road and Side Road at their start and end).

 Upon opening the Vertical Grading Editor the following form is displayed: